 - Some sex "classifications 'threaten to stigmatize individuals by reason of their membership in a [sex]," Johnson, 543 U.S. at 507 (quoting Shaw v.
-Reno, 509 U.S. 630, 643 (1993)); - "The right not to be discriminated against based on one's [sex]" may not be "a right that need necessarily be compromised for the sake of proper prison administration," id. at 510; and - "In the prison context, when the government's power is at its apex," "searching judicial review of [sex] classifications" may be "necessary to guard against invidious discrimination," id. at 511.

-To reiterate, these arguments may not carry the day.
-And we recognize the discretion generally afforded to corrections officials managing the day-to-day operations of prisons and jails.
+Reno, 509 U.S. 630, 643 (1993)); - "The right not to be discriminated against based on one's [sex]" may not be "a right that need necessarily be compromised for the sake of proper prison administration," id. at 510; and - "In the prison context, when the government's power is at its apex," "searching judicial review of [sex] classifications" may be "necessary to guard against invidious discrimination," id. at 511.19 the discretion generally afforded to corrections officials managing the day-today operations of prisons and jails.
 See Rhodes v.
 Chapman, 452 U.S. 337, 351 n.16 (1981) ("[T]he problems of prisons in America are complex and intractable, and, more to the point, they are not readily susceptible of resolution by decree.
 Most require expertise, comprehensive planning, and the commitment of resources, all of which are peculiarly within the province of the legislative and executive branches of government." (quoting Procunier v.
 Martinez, 416 U.S.